omnistrate/ctl/mkdocs/docs/omnistrate-ctl_subscription_list.md

 ### Synopsis

 This command helps you list customer subscriptions to your services.
-You can filter for specific subscriptions by using the filters flag.
+You can filter for specific subscriptions by using the filter flag.

 ```
 omnistrate-ctl subscription list [flags]